robolectric/robolectric/user-guide.html.md

     /&gt;
 </pre>

 Android provides no way to access the drawable resource id that was applied to the <code>ImageView</code>.
-Robolectric's <code>FakeImageView</code> object records the drawable resource id so you can assert on it in test, like this:
+Robolectric's <code>ShadowImageView</code> object records the drawable resource id so you can assert on it in test, like this:

 <pre>
 @Test
 public void shouldHaveALogo() throws Exception {
     ImageView pivotalLogo = (ImageView) activity.findViewById(R.id.pivotal_logo);
-	FakeImageView fakePivotalLogo = Robolectric.proxyFor(pivotalLogo);
+	ShadowImageView shadowPivotalLogo = Robolectric.proxyFor(pivotalLogo);
-    assertThat(fakePivotalLogo.resourceId, equalTo(R.drawable.pivotallabs_logo));
+    assertThat(shadowPivotalLogo.resourceId, equalTo(R.drawable.pivotallabs_logo));
 }
 </pre>

-## Fake Objects
+## Shadow Objects

-Robolectric defines many fake objects that give behavior to the stripped classes in the SDK jar.
-When an Android class's constructor is invoked, a fake object is created if a fake class has been registered.
-(See <code>FakeHelper#getGenericProxies()</code> for the complete list of fakes Robolectric provides.)
+Robolectric defines many shadow objects that give behavior to the stripped classes in the SDK jar.
+When an Android class's constructor is invoked, a shadow object is created if a shadow class has been registered.
+(See <code>Robolectric#getGenericProxies()</code> for the complete list of shadows Robolectric provides.)

 #### Methods

-Fake objects implement methods that have the same signature as the Android class.
-Robolectric will invoke the method on a fake object when a method with the same signature on the Android class is invoked.
+Shadow objects implement methods that have the same signature as the Android class.
+Robolectric will invoke the method on a shadow object when a method with the same signature on the Android class is invoked.

 Suppose an application defined the following line of code:
 <pre>